 Instructions

-• Gently stir in sliced kaffir lime leaves and yard long beans.
+• Stir in the finely sliced kaffir lime leaves and chopped yard long beans.

-• Shape the mixture into individual patties using a spoon and your hand.
+• Scoop and shape the mixture into small patties using your hands or a spoon.

 Notes